OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 **Hints for the step 2 regarding the verification on an IP address:**

 As mentioned above, not every SDK provide a built-in feature to verify if an IP (V4 + V6) is private/public.
-So, the following approach can be used based on a deny list composed of the private IP ranges (*example is given in python in order to be easy to understand and portable to others technologies*) :
+So, the following approach can be used based on a blacklist composed of the private IP ranges (*example is given in python in order to be easy to understand and portable to others technologies*) :

 ```python
 def is_private_ip(ip_address):